Widgets allow you to create encapsulated micro frontends for your sites and applications.

 The Modyo Command Line Interface (CLI) is a command-line tool based on two principles of acceleration and integration, these principles have a get and push command respectively.

 First, you need to install the Modyo CLI globally on your local machine to have the

-modyo-cli command available, this will allow you to initialize a project with some Front end architectural decisions already taken, or use to initialize a widget from the catalog if you have access.
+modyo-cli command available, this will allow you to initialize a project with some predefined front-end architectural decisions, or use to initialize a widget from catalog if you have access.

-To install the modyo-cli globally you must use one of this options
+To install the modyo-cli globally you must use one of these options

 $ npm i -g @modyo/cli #via npm $ yarn global add @modyo/cli #via yarn